 The course is eight weeks long and is appropriate for all levels of undergraduate work.
 Microbiology is an excellent complement to General Education degrees related to Environmental Studies, any program concerned with the natural environment, or any future goals that include careers in the health sciences.
 Assignments and exams will consist of a variety of question formats to include, but not limited to, multiple choice, true/false, short answer and essays.
-The at-home lab exercises will offer hands-on experience to provide a practical understanding of microbiology.
-No prior knowledge of microbiology is necessary, although an understanding or interest in environmental science, ecology, biology, cell biology, genetics and/or chemistry may enhance the classroom and lab exercises experience.
+No prior knowledge of microbiology is necessary, although an understanding or interest in environmental science, ecology, biology, cell biology, genetics and/or chemistry may enhance the classroom experience.